 The Adult Education program is designed for graduate students who wish to pursue advanced studies in adult learning and educational processes.
 Program graduates work as leaders in a wide variety of contexts reflective of the diverse backgrounds and need for adult education higher education, in government/policy agencies, in literacy programs, community colleges, health care, law enforcement, business and industry, military, the workplace, community-based organizations, and many other settings.
 Our program is grounded philosophically using adult theoretical models of learning and social justice practices.
 This is an inclusive program that serves a diverse community.

 Admission to Program

-Entry into the program is open to applicants with a bachelor’s degree from an accredited institution and a 3.0 grade point average in the last 60 units of college course work.
+Entry into the program is open to applicants with a bachelor’s degree from an accredited institution and a GPA of 3.0 or better in the last 60 units of college coursework.
 Prospective students must submit a CSU graduate application and a department application.
-In addition to the department application form, applicants must also submit to the department two letters of recommendation, a statement of purpose and transcripts.
+In addition to the department application form, applicants must also submit to the department two letters of recommendation, a statement of purpose, and transcripts.
 A faculty committee reviews department applications for admission.
 Students are admitted in both fall and spring semesters.

 Written English Proficiency Requirement

 During the first semester in a program and before filing Advancement to Candidacy (ATC) form, each student must demonstrate graduate-level English writing ability.
 If remedial work is necessary, the student shall be expected to complete prescribed courses in English, or other corrective work, at a level acceptable to the department.